jehandzlik/Manatee/README.md

 </td><td>

-Path and basename of the genome index to be searched.
+Path and basename of the genome Bowtie index to be searched.
 The basename is the name of any of the index files up to but not including the final .1.ebwt/.rev.1.ebwt/etc.

 </td></tr><tr><td>